 Raising Your Home’s Retail Value

-Energy-efficient homes are preferred by homebuyers.
-You can sell your home sooner or for more money by telling possible buyers that it’s energy efficient.
+Energy-efficient homes are desired by homebuyers.
+You can sell your home much faster or for more money by telling potential buyers that it’s energy efficient.

 How to Complete an Energy Audit of Your Home

-- Inspect insulation.
+- Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 - Check ventilation.
 Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and look for evidence of rot or moisture.